 Martin Baker, Master of Music, is responsible for overseeing all aspects of music at the Cathedral, most notably the Cathedral's professional Choir, of which he is the principal conductor.
 His daily duties include training the choristers, planning music and directing the Choir at choral services.

 Peter Stevens, Assistant Master of Music, plays for the majority of choral services and assists in the conducting of the Cathedral Choir.
 He plays a full role in all aspects of the Music Department, including the administration of the Sunday organ recital series and the provision of music for weddings and other special services.

-Alexander Pott is the Organ Scholar, whose duties include playing daily for Morning Prayer, providing organ music for many of the non-choral services, assisting at the choral services and providing administrative support for the department.
+David Grealy is the Organist in Residence, whose duties include playing daily for Morning Prayer, providing organ music for many of the non-choral services, assisting at the choral services and providing administrative support for the department.

 Madeline Smith and Jenny Alexandra Forsyth, Music Department Administrators, are responsible for the day-to-day running of the Music Department, from the accounting of the department's finances, to the planning of concerts and tours.
 They are the first point of contact for music-related enquiries.
 Tel: 020 7798 9057